PIFSCstockassessments/MHI_Bottomfish_Explorations/README.md

 # MHI_Bottomfish_2023
 Repository for exploratory analyses in preparation for the Main Hawaiian Islands Deep 7 Bottomfish Stock Assessment.
-Final code used in the assessment are in teh repository named "Deep-7-Benchmark-2024."
+Final code used in the assessment are in the repository named "Deep-7-Benchmark-2024."

 ### Data Exploration
 Preliminary data exploration summaries for the BFISH survey, FRS, DRS, and shark depredation datasets can be found [here.](https://github.com/PIFSCstockassessments/MHI_Bottomfish_2023/blob/main/index.md)